changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 ## 3.1 Lambda Expression

 Lambda expressions are one of the most important features in modern C++, and Lambda expressions actually provide a feature like anonymous functions.
-Anonymous functions are used when a function is needed, but you don't want to use a function to name a function.
+Anonymous functions are used when a function is needed, but you don’t want to use name to call a function.
 There are actually many, many scenes like this.
 So anonymous functions are almost standard on modern programming languages.

 ### Basics